 - 27 Jun 2015: Kupang station opens

 In the event of a train disruption, shuttle buses will be activated.
-Please refer to this LRT disruption guide for more information.
+Please refer to the Sengkang LRT Rail Bridging Service for more information.

 |East Loop||West Loop|

 Except for Sengkang interchange station, all other Sengkang LRT stations are built to similar design.
 Built in the median of a road, these stations are three storeys high with an island platform and a central overhead bridge connecting to exits on both side of the road.
 Fernvale station is the only exception, which uses side platforms and is not located on a road median.